-Deadline for Reporting Ammonia and Hydrogen Sulfide-Report to EPA is November 14, 2017
+Deadline for Reporting Ammonia and Hydrogen Sulfide-Report to EPA

 In the NAEF Egg Farmers Newsletter sent out Memorial Day (May 29) we reminded all members that the U.S. Court of Appeals for the D.C.
 Circuit has thrown out a 2008 final rule issued by the Environmental Protection Agency (EPA) exempting farms from reporting ammonia and hydrogen sulfide when above 100 pounds.

 All members have been provided a spreadsheet from the Egg Industry Center at Iowa State University that will help you determine your emissions based on your housing style.
 In the Memorial Day release of the newsletter, we provided you the phone number of the National Response Center (NRC).
 Today is the final day to report to the NRC what the spreadsheet has calculated as to your emissions.

 Why is this happening now?
 During rulemaking, the EPA proposed exempting farms from CERCLA and EPCRA reporting air releases from animal waste.
 “CERCLA” stands for Comprehensive Environmental Response, Compensation, and Liability Act and “EPCRA” for the Emergency Planning and Community Right-to-Know Act.

 The EPA reasoned that requiring reports for animal waste air releases was “unnecessary” because a federal response would usually be “impractical and unlikely.”
 They noted that, as of 2007, they had never taken a response action based on animal waste.
 During public comment, the EPA expressly requested comments on whether there could be a situation where a response would be triggered due to air release from animal waste on a farm.